top of page

 In general, yes.
 Many people agree that putting a “clock” on a homeless animal so that they are euthanized after a certain number of days isn’t really a great idea.
 But how often is that really the case?
 What is a “high kill” state?
 Are these outdated concepts that are more urban legend than fact?

-According to the No Kill Advocacy Center, about six million animals enter shelters every year, and of those, approximately two million animals (32%) are killed (roughly 22% of dogs and 45% of cats).
-Community-specific statistics can be found at Saving 90.
+According to the No Kill Advocacy Center, about 4.5 million animals enter shelters every year, and of those, approximately 500,000 to 1 million animals are killed.
+Community-specific statistics can be found at Shelter Animals Count.
 However, these statistics are cold facts and don’t account for the actual reasons animals are euthanized.

-According to 2016 animal shelter statistics at Shelter Animals Count, organizations reporting from all 50 states and the District of Columbia included 768 different counties, 1,505 cities, and 2,065 ZIP codes.
+According to 2023 animal shelter statistics at Shelter Animals Count, more than 14,000 organizations reported from all 50 states and the District of Columbia:

 According to a 2014 NPR article, there are an estimated 14,000 shelters and pet rescue groups in the U.S., taking in nearly eight million animals each year.
-[Note: This article is a good read, covering this same topic of “no kill” versus “kill.”]
+(Note: This article is a good read, covering this same topic of “no kill” versus “kill.”)
+So it seems the number of adoptable animals is heading in the right direction!

 What is “high kill”?